-The City of Bird Island is located near the geographic center of Renville County, 90 miles west of Minneapolis.
-The community is located along U.S. Highway 212, in Bird Island Township.
-The Minnesota River, one of Minnesota's largest rivers, can be found approximately 15 miles to the south of the Bird Island community.
+The City of Renville is the largest community located in the western third of Renville County, about 120 miles west of St. Paul.
+The community is located along U.S. Highway 212, and is surrounded by Emmet Township.
+The Minnesota River, one of Minnesota's largest waterways, can be found approximately 10 miles to the south of the Renville city limits.

-A. Bird Island History
+A. Renville History